Aybar, Pirela homer off Wood in Padres’ 6-4 win vs Dodgers

 Aybar returned Friday after missing 37 games due to an injury caused when he fouled a ball off his left foot on July 21.

 The Dodgers closed to 4-3 in the seventh.
 Bellinger’s fly to left-center fell in among three defenders and rolled away for a triple, and he scored on Yasmani Grandal’s sacrifice fly.
 The Dodgers were poised to add on, as Yasiel Puig followed with a double and Alex Verdugo an infield single.
-But Logan Forsythe grounded to Yangervis Solarte, who stepped on third and then threw to first to end the inning.
+But Logan Forsythe hit a chopper to Yangervis Solarte, who stepped on third and then threw to first to end the inning.

 Wood allowed four runs and seven hits in six innings, struck out seven and walked three.